NtonBala/library-manager/README.md

 - install Node.JS and TS (globally)
 - open terminal of your choice, navigate to project folder and run `tsc` command to compile the app
 - open second terminal and go to `js` folder, run `node app.js` command to run the app

+// TODO: Proceed from 7.
+Extending Classes with Inheritance (5:00)